callumgoodley/music_playlist/README.md

 Also visible within this diagram is the realtiohsip between users and playlists in which a playlist must always belong to a user and the schema dictates that each playlist must have a user id attached to it.

 ## Tech Stack

-Following the brief I ahve implemented the following tech stack as learned during training:
+Following the brief I have implemented the following tech stack as learned during training:

 * Trello for a Kanban Board
 * GCP SQL Server using mySQL for Database purposes